Raptors rally past Bucks for first Finals appearance

 Pascal Siakam added 18 points, Kyle Lowry had 17 and Fred VanVleet scored 14 for the Raptors.

 Giannis Antetokounmpo had 21 points and 11 rebounds for the Bucks.
-Brook Lopez added 18 points with nine rebounds and four blocks, Khris Middleton had 14 points, Ersan Ilyasova 13, and Malcolm Brogdon and George Hill 10 each.
+Brook Lopez added 18 points with nine rebounds and three blocks, Khris Middleton had 14 points, Ersan Ilyasova 13, and Malcolm Brogdon and George Hill 10 each.

 The Bucks led by as many as 15 points in the third quarter, but the lead had dwindled to five entering the fourth.